graf-semmel/melb-mapper/scripts/README.md

 ```

 ## Known Issues
-- Perth's suburbs are not clustered like other cities, leading to separate files for each local government area according to [Perth metropolitan region - Subregions and local government areas](https://en.wikipedia.org/wiki/Perth_metropolitan_region#Subregions_and_local_government_areas).
-The current script only collects suburbs from the "Inner Metro Area".
+- **Perth suburbs structure:** Perth's suburbs are not clustered like other cities, leading to separate files for each local government area according to [Perth metropolitan region - Subregions and local government areas](https://en.wikipedia.org/wiki/Perth_metropolitan_region#Subregions_and_local_government_areas).
+The `fetch-perth.sh` script handles this by fetching suburbs for multiple Inner Metro Area cities and combining them.
 Kings Park is not part of any local government area and is therefore not included.